techBeck03/Scratch/ecoScripts/vcenter/Image/README.md

 ```

 ### FETCH_ITEMS
-To make it easier on the user, this integration can retrieve a list of datacenters that are available to the supplied credentials.
-This allows ecohub to show VMware Datacenter names as a dropdown list rather than have the user type the name manually.
+To make it easier on the user, this integration can retrieve different lists so the user can select an item from a list rather than type them.
+The following lists can be feteched:
+- *DATACENTERS*: list of datacenters that are available to the supplied credentials
+- *VRFS*: For multitenant implementations, a list of VRFs can be retrieved.
+- *SCOPES*: a list of all scopes; if a TENANT_VRF is specified then get only those scopes in that VRF

 Fetching items is handled by the script `fetch_items.py`, which looks at an environment variable to determine what should be fetched.
-Since the script only supports datacenters at this time, any other requested value will return a `400` error pigeon message.

 ## Environment Variables